eScheel/eScheelOS/README.md

 Has a heap allocater though.

 Expects a legacy IDE controller to be found.
 ATA-1 FAT32 Capable.
-(Kind of) This is where I called it quits.
+(Read Only)

-Round Robin based multi-tasking!
+Round Robin based multi-tasking using the PIT!

 -----------------------------------------------------------------------------------